WinterWind33/fish-and-plants/docs/reference/commands/auto-watering.md

 This will set the activation time of the irrigation.
 This means that the irrigation system will bring water to the plants for the specified time.

 The time parameter is an integer measured in **milliseconds**.
-The default activation time is six seconds.
+The default activation time is 6 seconds.

 **Note**: the name `Daily-cycle` simply means that the irrigation flow is performed using a set of steps that is repeated accross the day, even multiple times.
 This is the current implementation of the irrigation flow.